enayetsyl/enayet-component-library/src/WebSocket/AsAProgrammer.md

 ### Creating model for user

-- Inside the backend folder create a folder with the name of models and inside that create a file with the name of user.model.js.
-We will use that file for creating model for user.
+- Inside the backend folder, create a folder named models.

+- Within the models folder, create a file named user.model.js.
+This file will be used to define the model for the user.

-- Paste the following code inside that file.
+- Paste the following code inside the user.model.js file:

 ```javascript
 import mongoose from "mongoose";